Hearty Red Beans & Rice

 - Hot cooked rice

 - In a Dutch oven, cook sausage, green pepper, onion and garlic over medium heat until meat is no longer pink; drain.
 Add beans, soup, salsa and Italian seasoning; heat through.
 Serve with rice.
-Yield: 6 servings.
+Freeze option: Cool and place in a freezer container; freeze up to 3 months.
+To use, thaw in refrigerator.
+Transfer to a large saucepan; heat through.
+Serve with rice.

 My husband and I are trying to get more beans in our diet and this is a delicious recipe to do that.
 I increased the salsa by about 1/2 cup and added some chopped cilantro.
 I will definitely be making this again.